hazelcast/hazelcast-simulator/README.md

 an existing cluster.
 Hazelcast Simulator can spawn Workers for both instance types.
 You can configure the number of member and client Workers and also their distribution on the available remote machines.

-> :books: To see how Simulator can help with setting up remote machines, refer to the [Set up cluster environment](#Set up cluster environment) section.

-> All configuration about the cluster layout is done through the `coordinator` command which is usually
+> All configuration about the cluster layout is managed through the `inventory_plan.yaml` file which handles the actual
-> called from the `run` script (as for example created in [Quickstart](#quickstart)).
+> provisisiong, as well as the `tests.yaml` file which handles the allocation of workers between hosts.

 ### Set number of members and clients